Rich countries need to use their medical resources to address the global lack of surgical equipment, argues Maziar M Nourian.

 Iris Gonzales on how Mary Jane Veloso’s dreams of a new job turned into a death sentence.

-Uzma Falak on a day of music, protest and death in the besieged Valley.
+Uzma Falak reports on a problem of powerlessness and the struggle against it.